Its Hurricane Season again, are you prepared?

 - Interactive toys, Kong’s and or bones to keep your pets entertained

-- Current up to date photos of you with your pets including descriptions of your pets to help others identify them in case you and your pets become separated—and to prove that they are yours once you’re reunited.
+- Current up to date photos of you with your pets with descriptions of your pets for identification

-- Written information about your pets’ feeding schedules, medical conditions, and behavior issues along with the name and number of your veterinarian in case you have to board your pets or place them in foster care.
+- Include the name and number of your veterinarian in case you have to board your pets or place them in foster care.

-- Newspapers, towels, wee wee pads, and/or paper towels for your pets to use the restroom in case they cannot go outside.
+- Newspapers, towels, wee-wee pads, and paper towels for your pets to use the restroom in case they cannot go outside for long periods.

 - Grooming items such as shampoo, brush/comb